takrami/carousel/README.md

 ```

 > Tests do not cover all scenarios.
 More test cases can be added.

 > If you decided to change the app port.
 You also have to change the port in the following file `cypress/integration/spec.ts` line `9`.
-(This can be added to test env when it's configured for sure)
+(This can be added to test env when it's configured)

 ## How to use Slider component